Loretta Lynn, country music queen, dies at age 90

 Her honesty and unique place in country music was rewarded.
 She was the first woman ever named entertainer of the year at the genre's two major awards shows, first by the Country Music Association in 1972 and then by the Academy of Country Music three years later.

-"It was what I wanted to hear and what I knew other women wanted to hear, too," Lynn told the AP in 2016.
+"It was what I wanted to hear and what I knew other women wanted to hear, too," Lynn told The Associated Press in 2016.
 "I didn't write for the men; I wrote for us women.
 And the men loved it, too."

 In 1969, she released her autobiographical "Coal Miner's Daughter," which helped her reach her widest audience yet.